elusivecodes/FyreCache/README.md

 - `$config` is an array containing configuration options.
     - `className` must be set to `\Fyre\Cache\Handlers\RedisCacher`.
     - `expire` is a number indicating the default cache timeout.
-    - `prefix` is a string representing the key prefix.
+    - `prefix` is a string representing the cache key prefix.
     - `host` is a string representing the Redis host, and will default to "*127.0.0.1*".
     - `password` is a string representing the Redis password
     - `port` is a number indicating the Redis port, and will default to *6379*.